jmelnich/webpack-boilerplate/README.md

 ## Client-webpack boilerplate
 This is client only boilerplate.
 You will need to configure all your http request to any other API you want to use.

- The main dependencies are:
- * react/redux/redux-thunk (more details inside)
- * axios for http requests
- * bootstrap as a design

-Webpack manages scss, files.
+It manages only html scss, files and babel to transpile ECMAscript to older version of JS.
 OpenSans font is pre-installed.

-!
-Please, change preset to the latest stage.